Proof Theory for Intuitionistic Strong L\"ob Logic: Cut-elimination

 Thus the induction hypothesis can be applied, which in combination with the closure under contraction yields a cutfree proof of $(\Pi_1,\Pi_2,\dbx\Ga_1,\dbx\Ga_2,\bx\psi \seq \psi)$.
 An application of $\rsch_{\rm SL}$ gives the desired cutfree proof of $(\bx\Sig_1,\bx\Sig_2,\Pi_1,\Pi_2,\bx\Ga_1,\bx\Ga_2 \seq \bx\psi)$.

-If the width of {\it Cut}$_1$ is bigger than zero, the derivation of the left premise contains the following $\bx\phi$-critical branch segment, where part $\calb$ does not contain applications of $\rsch_{\rm SL}$ by Remark~\ref{remcritical}:
+Finally, we treat the case in which the width of {\it Cut}$_1$ is bigger than zero.
+Figure~\ref{figcut} might help to understand all steps that we will take.
+The width of {\it Cut}$_1$ is bigger than zero, so the derivation of the left premise contains the following $\bx\phi$-critical branch segment, where part $\calb$ does not contain applications of $\rsch_{\rm SL}$ and $\Ga_1' \subseteq \Ga_1$ by Remark~\ref{remcritical}:

-Recall that $\cald_1$ is the derivation in $\cald$ of $(\bx\Sig_1,\Pi_1,\bx\Ga_1\seq \bx\phi)$ and $\overline{\cald}_1$ is by definition equal to $\cald_1$ except for the last inference, which is still an application of $\rsch_{\rm SL}$, but one in which $\bx\Sig_1$ is not introduced:
+Recall that $\cald_1$ is the derivation in $\cald$ of $(\bx\Sig_1,\Pi_1,\bx\Ga_1\seq \bx\phi)$ and $\overline{\cald}_1$ is by definition equal to $\cald_1$ except for the last inference, which is still an application of $\rsch_{\rm SL}$, but one in which~$\bx\Sig_1$ is not introduced:

-Let $S_3$ be the sequent at the top of the segment, $S_3=(\Pi_3,\dbx\Ga_3,\dbx\phi,\bx\varchi \seq \varchi)$.
+Let $S_3$ be the sequent at the top of the segment, $S_3=(\Pi_3,\dbx\Ga_1',\dbx\Ga_3,\dbx\phi,\bx\varchi \seq \varchi)$.
 Since there is no $\rsch_{\rm SL}$-inference in $\calb$, this means that $g_{\overline{\cald}_1}(S_3)=2$, all sequents in $\calb$ have $\rsch_{\rm SL}$-grade 1, and the endsequent of $\overline{\cald}_1$ has $\rsch_{\rm SL}$-grade 0.
 Therefore by Lemma~\ref{lemweakening}, $(\overline{\cald}_1)_{ \varchi}$ is a derivation in which the $\bx\phi$-critical branch segment becomes the following, where $\calb'$ does not contain applications of $\rsch_{\rm SL}$ and $k$ equals 1 or 2 depending on whether $\varchi$ is boxed or not:

-Since $(S_3)_{ \varchi}$ has $\varchi$ in its antecedent, the sequent $S_4=(\Pi_3,\dbx\Ga_3,\bx\varchi,\varchi^k,\bx\varchi \seq \varchi)$ that one obtains by removing $\dbx\phi$ from the antecedent of $(S_3)_{ \varchi}$ is still derivable and clearly has a cutfree derivation, say $\cald_3'$.
+Since $(S_3)_{ \varchi}$ has $\varchi$ in its antecedent, the sequent $S_4=(\Pi_3,\dbx\Ga_1',\dbx\Ga_3,\bx\varchi,\varchi^k,\bx\varchi \seq \varchi)$ that one obtains by removing $\dbx\phi$ from the antecedent of $(S_3)_{ \varchi}$ is still derivable and clearly has a cutfree derivation, say $\cald_3'$.
 Let $\cald_3$ be the derivation in $(\overline{\cald}_1)_{ \varchi}$ of $S_3$ and let $\cald_1^\circ$ be the result of replacing in $(\overline{\cald}_1)_{ \varchi}$ derivation $\cald_3$ by $\cald_3'$:

 Observe that $\cald_1^\circ$ is still a cutfree derivation, that its endsequent is still $(\Pi_1,\bx\Ga_1,\bx\varchi\seq \bx\phi)$, and that it contains one $\bx\phi$-critical inference less than $\cald_1$.